Al-Haqbani/z/README.md

 pip install -e .  # install as package
 ```

-Run `python3 emploleaks.py --bugbounty` to print some example bug bounty programs.
+Run `python3 emploleaks.py --bugbounty` to print the list of bug bounty programs
+loaded from `data/bugbounty_programs.json` (now over 100 entries).
-When using the web interface a **Bug Bounty** link in the navigation bar opens a
+In the web interface a **Bug Bounty** link opens a table of all programs with a
-page listing known programs so you can check which repositories are in scope.
+**Hunt it?** button.
+Clicking it shows the program scope and any known GitHub
+repositories so you can jump directly to targets.

 ### Configuration file